Mike Restuccia

 More than ever, the system selected to provide telemedicine services must provide added controls to overcome factors that are outside the control of the provider.

 It's hard for me to believe, but I’ve been at Penn Medicine for 13 years.
-There has been a remarkable amount of change, growth, and learning that has occurred both within my organization and in myself during this time.

 Electronic Health Records